 Step 2: Identify Agents by:

 a.
-Looking for books for a similar audience to yours and seeing who their agent was (check the acknowledgements section or search online).
+Looking for books for a similar audience to yours and seeing who their agent was (check the acknowledgements section or search online.
+Publishers Marketplace offers information on book deals, including agent names and the size of the deal).

 b.
 Searching AgentQuery.com